BoboTiG/py-candlestick-chart/README.md

   --version             show program's version number and exit
 ```

-When requesting the CSV file mode, the library expects a CSV file with at least `open,high,low,close` headers fields.

-When requesting the JSON or stdin mode, the library expects a JSON with the following format :
+When requesting the JSON or stdin mode, the library expects a JSON with the following format:

 ```json
 [